 Since Michael Moore opted not to submit Fahrenheit 9/11 for Oscar 2005 consideration, that leaves Nickolas Perry and Harry Thomason’s The Hunting of the President, which was indeed eligible but failed to make the final cut.
 The film features American right-wingers as the ideological hunters and former U.S. President Bill Clinton as their political prey.

 Academy of Motion Picture Arts and Sciences website.

 The Story of the Weeping Camel image: ThinkFilm.

-“Oscar Contenders: Weeping Camel In, Polemical Iraq War Documentaries Out” last updated in January 2021.
+“Oscar Contenders: Polemical Iraq War Documentaries Out” last updated in November 2022.